pachyderm/pachyderm/doc/docs/2.1.x/getting_started/local_installation.md

       ```

 - Check the state of your pods `kubectl get all`.
 Look for the pods `hub-xx` and `proxy-xx`; their state should be `Running`.
 Run the command a couple times if necessary.
+The image takes some time to pull.
 See the example below:

       ```